damnvalium/obsidian-financialtracker/README.md

 ## Features
 - Track and categorize your expenses
-- Track loans to and from friends
+- Track loans and split expenses with and from other people
 - Write balance variations in daily notes

 ## Future Improvements